Learn how to set up subscription prices that are competitive and profitable across major platforms and global markets.

 Customers only pay when they use the service, providing flexibility.
 This is common in SaaS products that cater to businesses with variable needs.

 As businesses expand globally, setting the right price for different regions becomes more complex.
-It’s essential to account for factors like purchasing power, local competition, and currency fluctuations.
+Account for factors like purchasing power, local competition, taxes, platform rules, and currency fluctuations.
 Here’s how to approach global pricing:

 Many platforms provide pricing tools or recommendations to help align prices by currency and region.
 Where available, these tools can serve as a starting point before you finalize your own pricing decisions.

 When setting prices for international markets, consider the purchasing power in each region.
-This ensures your prices are affordable and competitive without sacrificing profitability.
+This can help keep prices affordable and competitive without sacrificing profitability.

 Many platforms offer the option to either automatically adjust prices based on a base currency or manually manage prices for each region.
 Choose the option that best fits your business needs.